COVID-19 Update (March 30, 2020)

 Relatively few roads carve through these woods, though human activities like residential development and incompatible forestry threaten this emerald-green oasis.
 The Nature Conservancy has embraced the challenge: retain the character of one of the state’s most pristine watersheds, where just eight percent of the land is currently protected.

-Since establishing Nanjemoy Creek Preserve in 1978, The Nature Conservancy has worked to assemble the forest puzzle, helping conserve more than 3,510 acres to date (3,204 of which is the Conservancy's preserve).
+Since establishing Nanjemoy Creek Preserve in 1978, TNC has worked to assemble the forest puzzle, helping conserve more than 3,510 acres to date (3,204 of which is the Conservancy's preserve).